 Termination - the process of ending a TID.
 This process includes adopting a resolution, notifying DOR, completing the final audit and filing the appropriate documents with DOR.
 After the tax increments collected exceed project costs or the TID reaches its maximum life, it must terminate.
 If the municipality terminates a TID and there is remaining debt then it becomes the municipality's responsibility.
-Review TID Termination and TID.
-Termination Timeframes for more information.
+Review TID Termination and TID Termination Timeframes for more information.

 Valuation date - January 1 of the year the TID is created or amended.
-The valuation year is the same as the creation year.
-The date the municipality adopts the creation or amendment resolution determines the valuation/ creation year.
+The date the municipality adopts the creation or amendment resolution determines the valuation/creation year.
 Review the TID Creation Timeframes to determine the creation year.